jramaya/marketingmd/index.md

 **Review**

-1. Organizational buyer behavior is different from consumer {#organizational-buyer-behavior-is-different-from-consumer .calibre5 title="1.
-Organizational buyer behavior is different from consumer, behavior:"}                    --
+1. Organizational buyer behavior is different from consumer

-### behavior: {#behavior-1 .sigilnotintoc}
+### behavior:

 a.
 Many individuals make the buying decision.